 Greenhouse Resume Tips for Data Science Professionals

 Greenhouse is the dominant ATS at data-driven technology companies, startups, and scale-ups where data science roles are concentrated.
 Its modern parsing engine handles technical terminology better than legacy systems, but its scorecard-based evaluation means keyword alignment with specific scorecard criteria matters more than raw keyword density.
+Learn how ATS scoring algorithms work in our ATS Score Calculation Guide.

 How Greenhouse Handles Data Science Resumes